Radiotrophic fungus: Comparisons with non-melanized fungi

 Melanization may come at some metabolic cost to the fungal cells.
 In the absence of radiation, some non-melanized fungi (that had been mutated in the melanin pathway) grew faster than their melanized counterparts.
 Limited uptake of nutrients due to the melanin molecules in the fungal cell wall or toxic intermediates formed in melanin biosynthesis have been suggested to contribute to this phenomenon.
 It is consistent with the observation that despite being capable of producing melanin, many fungi do not synthesize melanin constitutively (i.e., all the time), but often only in response to external stimuli or at different stages of their development.
 The exact biochemical processes in the suggested melanin-based synthesis of organic compounds or other metabolites for fungal growth, including the chemical intermediates (such as native electron donor and acceptor molecules) in the fungal cell and the location and chemical products of this process, are unknown.
-Radiotrophic fungi is speculated to have been more widespread and numerous in the Hadean with Natural nuclear fission reactor phenomena being more abundant.
-The pathway to radio-synthesis may exist dormant, as a sort genetic appendix in several other ancient lifeforms.
+Radiotrophic fungi are speculated to have been more widespread and numerous in the Hadean with Natural nuclear fission reactor phenomena being more abundant.
+The pathway to radio-synthesis may exist dormant, as a sort of genetic appendix in several other ancient lifeforms.